Are you working with Amazon S3 and would you like an easy way to perform your batch operations? We have what you are looking for!

 - Proper permission for the user to use the resource

-Now let us see how easy it is to start and monitor Amazon S3 Batch Operations job on AWS.
+Now let us see how easy it is to upload, download or delete objects and monitor their progress on AWS.

-Create a new job and select “Amazon S3 Batch Operations” in the Cloud section.
+Create a new job and select “Amazon S3” in the Cloud section.